Eviane-H/CTF-writeup/HTB:CAP/README.md

 <img width="1467" height="633" alt="image" src="https://github.com/user-attachments/assets/b3cce7a0-a021-4bd5-a2e5-7235fbc2522e" />

-and we can check the Security Snapshot, and we notice the url changed.
-Very interesting, if we click or refresh the website we can notice the url is changed.
-Especially the last /id
+While browsing the dashboard, I noticed that the /data/{id} endpoint accepted numeric values without authentication checks.

+By manually modifying the ID parameter (e.g. /data/0), I was able to access a packet capture file, indicating a lack of proper access control (IDOR).

 Browsing to /data/0 does indeed reveal a packet capture with multiple packets.

 <img width="1462" height="776" alt="image" src="https://github.com/user-attachments/assets/b84a0eb8-f583-4aec-a936-4c26dcb758f2" />

-Use the Wireshark to capture the FTP traffic.
+Since FTP transmits credentials in plaintext, I analyzed the provided PCAP file using Wireshark.

+By filtering on the FTP protocol, I was able to extract valid credentials from the USER and PASS commands.

 <img width="1195" height="267" alt="image" src="https://github.com/user-attachments/assets/7e515798-7191-40fb-82c8-fcd673401598" />

-And we can get the user credentials.
+And I can get the user credentials.
 User: nathan; password: Buck3tH4TF0RM3!

 password for the ftp and the ssh are the same.
 So we try